 I’ve spent the better part of my 30-year career as a marketing, communications, and planning executive helping companies and universities tell their institutional stories of who they are, what they do, how they’re different, and why that matters.
-Recently I’ve begun working independently with individuals who want to develop skills and behaviors that will make their organizations more successful and their own work more fulfilling.
+Several years ago I began working independently as an executive and leadership coach, supporting individuals who want to develop skills and behaviors that will make their organizations more successful and their own work more fulfilling.

 I’ve built and led high-performing teams at organizations as diverse as Sprint, 3Com, and Northwestern University’s Kellogg School of Management.
 Along the way I’ve been fortunate to have worked with teams of talented, dedicated colleagues who have taught me a lot about how to lead and manage others.
 Each of the teams I’ve built and the individuals I’ve coached have exceeded performance expectations.
 Equally important, my colleagues and I felt engaged and inspired by the work we were doing.

 I currently work as an assistant dean of marketing and communications at Northwestern University.
 I received my MBA from the Kellogg School of Management, with a concentration in marketing, finance, and strategy.
 I earned my leadership and organizational coaching certification from Northwestern’s Master’s Program in Learning and Organizational Change, where I expanded my study of how adults learn, grow, and develop expertise.
 I’ve taught graduate and undergraduate-level courses in leadership development, organizational change, and effective team building at both DePaul University and Northwestern University.
 In addition to my marketing and management background, I have experience leading and facilitating strategic planning processes at each of the organizations for which I’ve worked.